 The mental peace and uninterrupted night sleep for you will start when the baby is 6 to 8 month old, in some cases even earlier.
 At that age, most babies can have between 8 to 12 straight hours of sleep during the night.

 Although your baby will get to sleep normally eventually during the night, letting you sleep well too, you can help with the process by teaching your baby good sleep habits and learn her patterns and behaviors.

 How to teach your baby good sleep habits and routines:

 It all begins with you.
-You have to learn a lot about your baby in order to detect if the baby is tired, hungry, sore, etc. When you know what is bothering your baby, you will be able to come up with a better and quicker solution.
+You have to learn a lot about your baby in order to detect if the baby is tired, hungry, and sore, etc. When you know what is bothering your baby, you will be able to come up with a better and faster solution.

 Frequent naps are a key factor:

 People might think that the less a baby sleeps during the day, the more is going to sleep at night in order for parents to sleep well.
 The truth is that this is totally the opposite.

 When babies are overtired (when they don’t sleep every two hours) the chances of falling asleep at night are lower.
 You have to pay attention to the behavior of your baby and track the time to put her to sleep during the day.